artespankov/TLCS/README.md

 # TLCS
-Exerciese from the book "Think like a computer scientist"
+Set of exercieses and concepts from the book "Think like a computer scientist"